 Taylor will take part in her first half marathon during the Detroit Free Press/Talmer Bank Marathon event on Oct.
 16. She’s part of United Way for Southeastern Michigan’s marathon fundraising program: Run United.

-“It’s tough some mornings, but the end result inspires me.
-Knowing that my efforts will help members of my community is all the motivation I need,” says Taylor, a Dealer Agreement Coordinator with the Dealer Network Development organization of FCA US.
+“It’s tough some mornings, but the end result inspires me,” says Taylor, a Dealer Agreement Coordinator with the Dealer Network Development organization of FCA US.

 Taylor is part of FCA’s Team Jeep, which is raising funds for United Way for Southeastern Michigan through CrowdRise as part of United Way’s own Run United campaign.
 The funds raised will support United Way’s Bib to Backpack program that helps families better prepare their children for the first day of school.